- Deutsche Telekom to showcase its IoT Service Button at Hannover Messe

 Krones AG is successfully using the digital button for logistics.
 The Bavarian manufacturer of filling and packaging systems for the beverages and foodstuffs industry has equipped 28 collection points with the IoT Service Button.
 As soon as a requested spare part is ready for the customer, a push of the button on the small IoT device sends a message to the secure Cloud of Things, Deutsche Telekom’s IoT platform.
 This then automatically sends a text or e-mail message to the logistics department to collect the component.
 Krones uses the IoT Service Button to send up to 100 logistics messages.
 This accelerates its logistics processes by minimizing the waiting and idle times between the different value creation levels in its supply chain.

-“The Internet of Things offers businesses many possibilities for digitalizing their machines, systems, and processes.
-A skilled partner is required to survive in this jungle.
 Deutsche Telekom’s IoT Service Button offers its customers a simple and practical solution for automatically launching the processes in laboratories, at production lines, at construction sites, in pharmacies, or at automobile workshops at the touch of a button.
-This avoids unnecessary running around and additional manual processes,” explains Ingo Hofacker, who is responsible for the IoT business in the Deutsche Telekom Group.
+This avoids unnecessary running around and additional manual processes,.

 Machine network accelerates IoT